Vance refers to Democratic Sen. Alex Padilla as ‘José’ while defending Trump’s use of National Guard in LA

 By Alejandra Jaramillo, CNN

-(CNN) — Vice President JD Vance on Friday took a swipe at Democratic Sen. Alex Padilla, whom he incorrectly called “José Padilla,” and defended the Trump administration’s controversial use of the California National Guard in Los Angeles.
+(CNN) — Vice President JD Vance referred to Sen. Alex Padilla as “José Padilla” during a Friday visit to Los Angeles where he criticized California’s Democratic leaders and defended the Trump administration’s controversial use of the state’s National Guard in the city.

 “I was hoping José Padilla would be here to ask a question, but unfortunately, guess he decided not to show up because there wasn’t the theater, and that’s all it is,” Vance told reporters, speaking from an FBI mobile command center that Immigration and Customs Enforcement is currently using in Los Angeles.

-Vance dismissed Padilla’s appearance last week at Homeland Security Secretary Kristi Noem’s press conference as “pure political theater.”
+Vance dismissed Padilla’s appearance last week at a press conference held by Homeland Security Secretary Kristi Noem as “pure political theater.”
 Padilla was forcefully removed, ordered to the ground by law enforcement and placed in handcuffs after attempting to ask Noem a question.

 Padilla, California’s first Latino elected to the US Senate, had interrupted Noem as she was giving remarks in the Los Angeles FBI headquarters on the Trump administration’s response to protests in that city against Noem’s department and its immigration-enforcement efforts.

+Padilla called the administration “petty and unserious” on Saturday in response to Vance’s comments.

+“He knows my name.
+Look, sadly, it’s just an indicator of how petty and unserious this administration is,” Padilla told MSNBC.
+“But he’s the vice president of the United States.
+Do you think he’d take the situation in Los Angeles more seriously?”

-When asked about the vice president calling the senator by the wrong first name, Vance’s spokesperson Taylor Van Kirk brushed it off, telling CNN, “He must have mixed up two people who have broken the law.”
+When asked Friday about the vice president calling the Democratic senator by the wrong first name, Vance’s spokesperson Taylor Van Kirk brushed it off.
+“He must have mixed up two people who have broken the law,” Van Kirk told CNN without specifying the other person.

+In 2007, former Chicago gang member Jose Padilla was found guilty of supporting Islamic terrorism overseas.
+It’s not clear who Vance intended to reference.

+Padilla’s spokesperson said Friday that Vance, who served in the Senate with Padilla, “knows better.”

-Padilla’s communications director Tess Oswald wrote on X, “As a former colleague of Senator Padilla, the Vice President knows better.
+“As a former colleague of Senator Padilla, the Vice President knows better.
 He should be more focused on demilitarizing our city than taking cheap shots.
-Another unserious comment from an unserious administration.”
+Another unserious comment from an unserious administration,” spokesperson Tess Oswald said in a statement.

+The vice president’s comments sparked immediate condemnation from some of the same California Democrats Vance lashed out at in his Friday remarks.

-California Democratic Gov. Gavin Newsom also called Vance out on X, saying it was “not an accident.”
+California Democratic Gov. Gavin Newsom also called Vance out on X, saying his misnaming of Padilla was “not an accident.”

+Los Angeles Democratic Mayor Karen Bass responded to Vance at a press conference later Friday.
+“Mr. Vice President, how dare you disrespect our Senator,” Bass said, adding, “I guess he just looked like anybody to you.
+Well, he’s not just anybody to us.”

 On Friday, Vance also reacted to a federal appeals court allowing President Donald Trump to maintain control over thousands of California National Guardsmen.